18. August 2025

 During the visit to the care coordination office of the district of Görlitz, the Saxony Dementia Initiative and other self-help initiatives for family caregivers, the focus was on topics such as care, self-help and dementia.

-AAL Lab as part of Saxony⁵
+AAL Laboratory as Part of Saxony⁵

 M.A.